imapanda/esp8266/README.md

 ESP8266 allows software PWM in all I/O pins: GPIO0 to GPIO15.
 PWM signals on ESP8266 have 10-bit resolution.

+### Interrupts

+Pin interrupts are supported through attachInterrupt, functions.
+Interrupts may be attached to any GPIO pin, except GPIO16.
+Standard Arduino interrupt types are supported: CHANGE, RISING, FALLING.

 ## Issues

 ### COM port not recognized